Investing Statistics – 10 Interesting Facts And Trends

 (Sources: CNBC, The Motley Fool)

-As of 2022, 21% of Americans report owning or trading cryptocurrency.
-However, only 19% of people surveyed say they view cryptocurrency positively.
-Of investors who have not traded cryptocurrency previously, 41% say they are likely to give this new asset class a try within the next year.
+By 2022, 21% of Americans own or trade cryptocurrency.
+Interestingly, only 19% view cryptocurrency positively.
+Among those who haven’t traded crypto, 41% express interest in trying this asset class within the next year.

 8. Bonds and Savings Accounts are Losing Favor